 Together, you and your family can share stories about the departed and honor the life they lived.

 If you or someone you know is slightly tech-savvy, you can create a memorial video.
 Piece together footage and images of your parent or grandparent, and upload the video where people can view it.

 Not only is this a great way for you to remember and honor your parent or grandparent—it also helps others in your family do the same.

 9. Create a memorial site

 If you’d rather not put together a video, you can create an online memorial page.
-Using a site like InMemori, you can easily create a memorial webpage.
+Using a site like Keeper (save 10% off Keeper with code 'JOINCAKE'), you can easily create a memorial webpage.

-With InMemori specifically, the page is private, and it can only be accessed by those you invite.
 Everyone you invite can post messages and remembrances, including photos of your parent or grandparent.
+P